beBijayeeni/marvel-mongo/README.md

 ### MongoDB Atlas Setup
 - Cluster and Database: Log into MongoDB Atlas and create a new cluster if you don’t have one.
 Create (or use an existing) database that matches `DB_NAME`.

--Collection: Create a collection with the name in `COLLECTION_NAME`.
+- Collection: Create a collection with the name in `COLLECTION_NAME`.
 This is where your embeddings and documents will be stored.

 - Vector Search Index: In your collection’s “Search” tab, create a custom index using a definition similar to:
 ```bash